danielabar/meblog/src/markdown/a-tale-of-rails-chatgpt-and-scopes.md

 Not only was I not getting `nil` as expected, but this could cause a performance problem as the application grows and there are large numbers of records in the `retrospectives` table.

 I explained the situation to ChatGPT and it did that thing where it apologizes, then provides the same solution again that doesn't fix the problem.
-(I encountered a similar issue awhile back trying to find the syntax for a [distinct GraphQL query](../gatsby5-distinct-query#ai-to-the-rescue) in a Gatsby project)
+(I encountered a similar issue awhile back trying to find the syntax for a [distinct GraphQL query](../gatsby5-distinct-query#ai-to-the-rescue))

 ## Ask the Docs

-When AI fails, it's good to lean on skills we engineers developed before the existence of such tools.
-Read the documentation! (industry old-timers may remember this as [RTFM](https://en.wikipedia.org/wiki/RTFM)).
+When AI doesn't provide the solution, it's good to lean on skills we engineers developed before the existence of such tools.
+Read the documentation!
+Industry old-timers may remember this as [RTFM](https://en.wikipedia.org/wiki/RTFM).

 I started with the guide on the [Active Record Query Interface](https://guides.rubyonrails.org/active_record_querying.html), more specifically, the section on [scopes](https://guides.rubyonrails.org/active_record_querying.html#scopes).
 Here I found this illuminating description: